Costly defense traits in structured populations: Introduction

-In the biology and game theory literature there exist several explanations for the emergence of altruism (also referred to as cooperation in game theory).
-The central idea behind kin selection is that helping direct relatives benefits the reproductive success of the altruists' genes.
-This idea is formalized in Hamilton's rule which states that traits increase in frequency if $R \cdot B > C$ where R is the genetic relatedness of the recipient and the actor, B is the additional reproductive benefit gained by the recipient, and C is the reproductive cost to the actor; see Hamilton~\cite{Hamilton1964a}.
-Relatedness is frequently defined as the probability of sharing the same allele by descent, e.g., $1/2$ for two sisters and $1/8$ for two cousins.
-However, general applicability of Hamilton's rule is controversial; e.g., the paper by Nowak et al.~\cite{NowakEtAl2010} provoked a strong response including a rebuttal from 137 researchers~\cite{AbbotEtAl2011}.
-Another explanation for the emergence of altruistic behavior is the intensively debated theory of group selection; see, e.g., Wade~\cite{Wade1978} and Queller~\cite{Queller1992}.
-The central idea is that groups of cooperators grow faster and, therefore, split earlier or into more groups than groups of defectors; see, e.g., the haystack model of Maynard Smith~\cite{MaynardSmith1964} or Traulsen and Nowak~\cite{TraulsenNowak2006}.
-The importance of group selection (or more generally multilevel selection) in evolution remains controversial; cf., e.g., Maynard Smith~\cite{MaynardSmith1976}, Goodnight and Stevens~\cite{GoodnightStevens1997}, Goodnight and Wade~\cite{GoodnightWade2000}, Traulsen~\cite{Traulsen2010}, and Gardner~\cite{Gardner2015}.
-Further game theoretic explanations for the emergence of cooperative behavior include direct reciprocity with the repeated Prisoner's Dilemma as a prominent example, indirect reciprocity, and network reciprocity.
-Reciprocity has also been observed in a number of animal taxa; see, e.g., Bshary and Grutter~\cite{BsharyGrutter2006} or McGregor~\cite{McGregor2005}.
-For comparative reviews of the above mentioned explanations, from different perspectives, see Nowak~\cite{Nowak2006} and West et al.~\cite{WestEtAl2007}.
-Moreover a number of recent papers propose spatially distributed predator-prey (or host-parasite) models and study these models via computer simulations; see, e.g., Commins et al.~\cite{CominsHassellMay1992}, Rand et al.~\cite{RandKeelingWilson1995}, Haraguchi and Sasaki~\cite{HaraguchiSasaki2000}, Rauch et al.~\cite{RauchSayamaBar-Yam2002, RauchSayamaBar-Yam2003}, Goodnight et al.~\cite{GoodnightEtal2008}, Best et al.~\cite{BestEtAl2011}, and the references therein.
-In these models (except for Comins et al.~\cite{CominsHassellMay1992}), points in a lattice change between the states ``susceptible'', ``infected'', and ``unoccupied'' according to probabilities that depend on the states of the neighboring lattice points.
+In behavioral biology and game theory there exist several explanations for the emergence of altruism and cooperation.
+The central idea of inclusive fitness theory is that helping direct relatives benefits the reproductive success of the altruists' genes.
+This idea is formalized in Hamilton's rule, which states that traits increase in frequency if $C < B\cdot R $, where $C$ is the reproductive cost to the actor, $B$ is the additional reproductive benefit gained by the recipient, and $R$ is the relatedness of the recipient, that is the probability of sharing the same allele by descent, e.g., $1/2$ for two sisters and $1/8$ for two cousins \citep{Hamilton1964a}.
+In other words, genes can spread in a population by kin selection if the inclusive fitness $B\cdot R-C$ is positive.
+However, general applicability of Hamilton's rule is controversial; e.g., the fundamental criticism of inclusive fitness theory in \cite{NowakEtAl2010} provoked a strong response including a rebuttal from 137 researchers \citep{AbbotEtAl2011}.